stackhawk/stackhawk-orb/README.md

 ## Configure HawkScan
 To scan your application, you will need a `stackhawk.yml` configuration file in your application source repository.
 [Read the docs](https://docs.stackhawk.com/) for more details.

+## Need Help?
+If you have questions or need some help, please email us at support@stackhawk.com.

 ## KAAKAWW!
 That is all.